-The name "Poker Jim" is affixed to the topographical references of Poker Jim Butte, the Poker Jim Fire Lookout atop the butte, and the long since removed Poker Jim Ranger Station, built in 1910, and located along the Davis Prong drainage, approximately three miles south of the lookout (Photo MT_RosebudCounty_PokerJimButteFireLookout_0011).
+The name "Poker Jim" is affixed to the topographical references of Poker Jim Butte, the Poker Jim Fire Lookout atop the butte, and the long since removed Poker Jim Ranger Station, built in 1910, and located along the Davis Prong drainage, approximately three miles south of the lookout (Photo MT RosebudCounty PokerJimButteFireLookout 0011).

-It remains unclear when the moniker began being used in the area, but the geographic reference dates back to at least 1894 when the mention of the creek by that name appeared in a regional news article about cattle rustling.58 Located on a sandstone pillar northwest of the apex of the butte appear many historic inscriptions of past visitors to the area, including one denoting, "Poker Jim 1879" (Photo MT_RosebudCounty_PokerJimButteFireLookout_0021).
+It remains unclear when the moniker began use in the area, but the geographic reference dates back to at least 1894 when the mention of the creek by that name appeared in a regional news article about cattle rustling.57 Located on a sandstone pillar northwest of the apex of the butte appear many historic inscriptions of past visitors to the area, including one denoting, "Poker Jim 1879" (Photo MT_RosebudCounty_PokerJimButteFireLookout_0021).

 Multiple anecdotes exist about the origin of the name "Poker Jim," including one that relates that the land changed hands in the late 1800s when one owner lost it in a poker game.
-Another story tells a tale where a foreman rode up on a group of cowboys playing poker and fired the one running the game, presumably Poker Jim; the story was verified by an inhabitant who lived in the area since 1884, Charles Field.
+Another story tells a tale where a foreman rode up on a group of cowboys playing poker and fired the one running the game, presumably Poker Jim.
+This story was verified by an inhabitant who lived in the area since 1884, Charles Field.
 He narrated his story to F. C. Curtiss of the Custer National Forest on December 1, 1939 that:

 A cowboy by the name of Jim Matkinson, working for the S. H. Ranch, owned by a man by the name of Joe Scott, was sent to round up stock near the above mountain.
-Another cowboy went with him.
-While out, they sat down on top of the butte and played poker.
-The Foreman came along, caught them and discharged them.
-Ever since that time, the butte has been known as Poker Jim.59